CanastaWiki/Canasta-CLI/README.md

 ./canasta create --id mysite --wiki main --orchestrator kubernetes --install-k3s
 ```

+The Kubernetes path uses a Helm chart (`roles/orchestrator/files/helm/canasta/`) for all workload management.
+The chart is self-contained — ConfigMaps for MediaWiki config, Caddy, Varnish, and MariaDB are rendered from `configData` in `values.yaml`.
+This means the Helm chart can be driven by Ansible (`helm upgrade`), Argo CD, or any tool that supports Helm values.

+For the Argo CD GitOps path, `canasta gitops init` copies the chart and config data into a git repository.
+Config changes are made locally, then `canasta gitops push` syncs the config into `values.yaml` and pushes to the remote.
+Argo CD detects the change, re-renders the Helm templates, and updates the ConfigMaps in the cluster.
+Pods automatically restart when config changes (via checksum annotations).

-The Kubernetes path uses a Helm chart (`roles/orchestrator/files/helm/canasta/`) for workload management and Argo CD for continuous GitOps reconciliation.
-Secrets are managed directly in K8s Secrets by Ansible, never stored in Helm values or Git.
+Secrets (database passwords, MediaWiki secret key) are managed directly in K8s Secrets by Ansible, never stored in Helm values or Git.

 ### Registry